insidert

 Fast forward

 When I started coding I did not concentrate on building my blog with my own hands.
 I used WordPress for a long time and then tried a few different services.
 I was not happy with them so I decided to build one.
+Why?
+I love to code.
+And I want to code something for myself.

 The beginning with HTML